 Return Relative to Current Share Price

-For other companies in the Basic Materials that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as TORM, try ECL, CBT, GOLD, KRO, and WDFC.
+For other companies in the Basic Materials that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as TORM, try APD, ECL, IPI, MOS, and FCX.